enzo-dante/tech_prep/README.md

 __STATIC INITIALIZATION BLOCKS__

-one-time on-initialization execution of 'static {}' and their assigned STATIC FINAL variables
+one-time on-initialization execution of the 'static {}' and their assigned STATIC FINAL variables

 ```
 private static final String OWNER;